-- 1) Adopt a Mitigated Negative Declaration and Mitigation Monitoring and Reporting Program based on the Initial Study finding that the Project, with mitigation measures incorporated, will not have a significant adverse impact on the environment; - 2) Approve Administrative Modification, Administrative Use Permit, and Site Plan Review, Case No. P2017-0021, subject to the Conditions of Approval as stated in Resolution No. 2017-P015; and - 3) Recommend to the City Council approval of General Plan Map Amendment and Zoning Code Map Amendment, Case No. P2017-0021.
+- 1) Adopt a Mitigated Negative Declaration and Mitigation Monitoring and Reporting Program, based on the Initial Study finding that the Project, with mitigation measures incorporated, will not have a significant adverse impact on the environment; - 2) Approve Administrative Modification, Administrative Use Permit, and Site Plan Review, Case No. P2017-0021, subject to the Conditions of Approval as stated in Resolution No. 2017-P015; and Page 10 and Page 11 and Page 12 and Page 12 and Page 13 and Page 13 and Page 13 and Page 14 and Page 1 - 3) Recommend to the City Council approval of General Plan Map Amendment and Zoning Code Map Amendment, Case No. P2017-0021; and - 4) Recommend to the City Council approval of a reduction in the required number of parking spaces by twenty-four (24) parking spaces.